 Upon the request of an Individual Provider, the State shall provide a wage record accompanied with a form mutually agreed upon by the parties.

-All requests shall be in writing and shall contain the last four digits of the Individual Provider's Social Security Number and accurate information related to where the verification should be mailed, emailed, or faxed.
+All requests shall be in writing and shall contain the Individual Provider's Social Security Number and accurate information related to where the verification should be mailed or faxed to.

 Section 4.
 Contracting Out